Ali-Rizwan-Ashraf/docker_php/README.md

 # Getting started

 This directory contains the source code from the tutorial.
 It is exactly the same as the code in `02-docker-compose` but with the addition of a Dockerfile in the `website` directory.

+Note: Code doesn't belong to me, it's being used, modified and tested for personal purposes (Learning)